How To Become A Pilates Instructor

 Luckily, there are clear steps to take to become a certified Pilates instructor.
 Once you’ve completed a comprehensive certification program, you’ll be on your way to becoming a Pilates instructor.

-1. Take a Pilates Class
+1. Take MANY Pilates Classes

 2. Classical or Contemporary Route